Dr. Brian Loggie

 Dr. Loggie has made massive contributions to the peritoneal mesothelioma treatment landscape.
 In 2001, Dr. Loggie published his results from a prospective trial that studied this new therapy to treat peritoneal mesothelioma.

-The purpose of the trial was to test the effectiveness of using cytoreduction (tumor-debulking) surgery in combination with intraoperative intraperitoneal heated chemotherapy, a therapy now known as cytroreduction with HIPEC.
+The trial aimed to test the effectiveness of cytoreduction (tumor-debulking) surgery in combination with heated chemotherapy, a therapy now known as cytoreduction with HIPEC.
 Dr. Loggie conducted this treatment approach on multiple patients.

-Following the cytoreductive surgery, which removed as much of the tumors as possible, Dr. Loggie administered heated chemotherapy drugs directly into patients’ abdominal cavities for two hours.
+Following the cytoreductive surgery, which removed as many tumors as possible, Dr. Loggie administered heated chemotherapy drugs directly into patients’ abdominal cavities for two hours.

 The vast majority of patients involved in this trial significantly improved their survival time.
-By the time Dr. Loggie published his results, one patient had already remained cancer-free for five years.
-Though novel at the time, this approach has become a standardized and highly effective treatment for patients with peritoneal mesothelioma.
+When Dr. Loggie published his results, one patient had already remained cancer-free for five years.
+Though novel, this approach has become a standardized and highly effective treatment for patients with peritoneal mesothelioma.

 Connect With Other Top Mesothelioma Specialists

-We can help you connect with top mesothelioma doctors who provide life-extending treatment for patients around the country.
+We can help you connect with top mesothelioma doctors who provide life-extending treatment for patients nationwide.

-Use our Free Doctor Match or call us at (866) 608-8933 — our Patient Advocates are available 24/7 to help you begin your treatment journey.
+Use our Free Doctor Match to begin your treatment journey.

 Mesothelioma Hope has no affiliation with and is not endorsed or sponsored by Dr. Brian Loggie.
 Any contact information listed is for informational purposes only.
 You have the right to contact Dr. Brian Loggie directly.